 There were several factors involved in the rebirth of metal, but the record that really inaugurated the new era was Def Leppard’s self-produced, self-released debut EP, of which this was the best-known track.
 Unless I’m misremembering myself, it was named as Single of the Year by Sounds.
 Certainly it became a big enough cult success to get the group signed to Vertigo, where a re-recorded version, more polished and less powerful, appeared on the 1980 album On Through the Night.

 - The Vaccines, ‘Wreckin’ Bar (Ra Ra Ra)’ (2010)

 I mean, this stuff should be dead easy, really.
-Thrashy guitars, two alternating sections (both using the same major triad), a simple guitar solo, and a reference to F Scott Fitzgerald, all over and done with in the space of one-and-a-half minutes.
+Thrashy guitars, two alternating sections (both using the same three-chord trick), a simple guitar solo, and a reference to F Scott Fitzgerald, all over and done with in the space of one-and-a-half minutes.
 Anyone could do that.
 But if it’s so easy, how come no one’s nailed it so perfectly since the early days of the Ramones?

 - The Pop Group, ‘She Is Beyond Good and Evil’ (1979)

 This is where the stupidity of my self-imposed limitations starts to bite.
 Asked to name great debut singles from the turn of the 1980s, virtually everyone would suggest Pigbag’s ‘Papa’s Got a Brand New Pigbag’.
 But the bass on that was played by Simon Underwood, who’d already recorded with the Pop Group.
 So it doesn’t count.